What are the most spectacular roads in Italy?

 Lago di Morasco is a high mountain lake at an elevation of 1.794m (5,885ft) above the sea level, located in Alta Val Formazza, in Piedmont, Italy.

-Monte Gran Costa is a high mountain peak at an elevation of 2.615m (8,579ft) above the sea level, located in the Province of Turin in the Italian region Piedmont.
-It's one of the highest roads in Italy.
+Monte Gran Costa is a high mountain peak reaching an elevation of 2,615m (8,579ft) above sea level, located in the Cottian Alps of northern Italy.
+It is one of the most significant historical points along the famous Assietta ridge, offering panoramic views and a deep dive into the military past of the region.
+It's one of the highest roads in the country.

 Rifugio Dondena is a high mountain refuge at an elevation of 2.192m (7,191ft) above the sea level, located in the Alps in Aosta Valley, Italy.